Disney’s Epcot Resorts Area and Hotel Guide

 In addition, the hotels near Epcot provide a nice place to escape the crowds.
 You might even enjoy a pleasant stroll around Crescent Lake or take advantage of the variety of restaurants in the area.

 This article was updated on March 13, 2023.

 Epcot Resorts Area

-Meanwhile, Disney’s Riviera and Caribbean Beach are located up the street off Lake Buena Vista and Victory Way.
+Disney’s Riviera and Caribbean Beach are located up the street off Buena Vista Drive and Victory Way.
 These resorts require a ride on the Disney Skyliner to access either park.
-Even though they are nearby Epcot, there is no clear walking path between them and the theme park.

 Our starting point for this tour of the Epcot Resorts area is Disney’s Beach Club.
 The Beach Club is the closest resort to Epcot.
 It’s less than a five-minute walk out of the resort’s backdoor to the International Gateway entrance to Epcot.